The International Hans Gabor Belvedere Singing Competition is THE “springboard” for a career in opera

 Since 1995 the name of Hans Gabor was added to the original name “Belvedere Competition” – after all, his work is inseparably linked with the contest.

 An ever increasing number of institutions have donated special prizes, be it in cash or in kind, or in the form of engagements.
-Apart from the main prizes, the much vied-for prize of the audience can be won; it is awarded by the audience of the public final concert until today.
+Apart from the main prizes, the much viewed-for prize of the audience can be won; it is awarded by the audience of the public final concert until today.

 Since 2013 the International Hans Gabor Belvedere Singing Competition is spreading its wings.
-The final rounds, held for the last 31 years in Vienna, take now place in the most renowned opera houses around the world on an alternating basis.
-In 2013 the city of Amsterdam hosted the first event outside of Austria since its founding, followed by Düsseldorf in 2014, Amsterdam again in 2015 and Cape Town in 2016, Moscow in 2017, Jurmala (Latvia) in 2018, Villach, Carinthia (Austria) in 2019, Erfurt (Germany) in 2021, Jurmala again in 2022, Theater Dortmund in 2023.
+The final rounds, held for 31 years in Vienna, take now place in the most renowned opera houses around the world on an alternating basis.
+In 2013 the city of Amsterdam hosted the first event outside of Austria since its founding, followed by Düsseldorf in 2014, Amsterdam again in 2015, Cape Town in 2016, Moscow in 2017, Jurmala (Latvia) in 2018, Villach, Carinthia (Austria) in 2019, Erfurt (Germany) in 2021, Jurmala again in 2022, Theater Dortmund in 2023.
 The 2020 final rounds were cancelled due to the pandemic and in 2024, the competition´s final rounds will be hosted again by Jurmala (Latvia).
 In subsequent years, the finals of the competition will be held in European cities and overseas.

-The 2015 qualifying rounds are held in 56 cities world-wide.
-The finals take place in cooperation with Het Muziektheater Amsterdam, on 4 July 2015.
-The singers continue to be judged by a jury consisting of artistic and casting directors from the world's most prestigious opera houses including the Royal Opera House Covent Garden in London, Gran Teatre del Liceu Barcelona, Deutsche Oper Berlin, Osterfestspiele Salzburg, Metropolitan Opera New York, to name a few.
+The 2024 qualifying rounds will be held in about 60 cities world-wide.
+The singers continue to be judged by a jury consisting of artistic and casting directors from the world's most prestigious opera houses including the Metropolitan Opera New York, Royal Opera House Covent Garden London, Opéra Bastille Paris (Studio), Teatro Real Madrid, Cape Town Opera, Deutsche Oper Berlin, Semperoper Dresden, to name a few.